 Once upon a time I found this cute game called Princess Maker.
 The point

 is that you are responsible for raising a young girl and depending upon her

-upbringing will shape the woman she turns into.
-I really enjoy games where I
+upbringing, will shape the woman she turns into.
+I enjoy games with a sense

-get a sense of building things, and this was no exception.
-It also taught me
+of building things, and this was no exception.
+It also taught me I should

 Robert's Anime Cornerstore